Ruaso/ICS-PP-reference/README.md

-# Reference for the Presentation Project
+# References for the Presentation Project

 #### There are a few things you need to consider in the final presentation project: